Private, In-Home Tutoring in Sandown, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Sandown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sandown, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The NH College and Career Ready Standards is used as the curriculum for Timberlane Regional School District.
 The Standards cover all academic subjects, and align with Common Core Standards in Math and Language Arts.
 The standards, or learning objectives, represent the major skills, concepts, and critical thinking approaches that students should develop proficiency in.
 The curriculum is progressive in that it follows along the same major topics from elementary to high school so that the foundations young students work on are the basis for the more complex and independent work they do in high school.